Deeper than DEEP: A Spectroscopic Survey of $z>3$ Lyman-$\alpha$ Emitters in the Extended Groth Strip: Redshift Catalog

 To put our catalog into context with a large, photometric catalog in the EGS, we match our sample of spectroscopically confirmed galaxies to the \cite{Stefanon_2017} photometric catalog.
 We match the two catalogs by separation on the sky, requiring a maximum separation of $0{\farcs}2$.
-Out of 137 total galaxies with secure redshifts from this work, 129 are found in the \cite{Stefanon_2017} catalog.
-Table~\ref{table: cat} includes the object ID from \cite{Stefanon_2017} for a given object.
+Out of 137 total galaxies with secure redshifts from this work, 130 are found in the \cite{Stefanon_2017} catalog, with the corresponding object ID provided in Table~\ref{table: cat}.
 We compare the expected median photometric redshift reported in \cite{Stefanon_2017} with the spectroscopic redshift from this work in Figure \ref{fig:zdiff}.
-For comparison, we also plot our spectroscopic redshifts versus the photometric redshifts from our target catalog \citep{Finkelstein_2022} in Figure \ref{fig:zdiff}.
+For comparison, we also plot our spectroscopic redshifts versus the photometric redshifts with or without IRAC (see \S \ref{sec:selection}) from our target catalog \citep{Finkelstein_2022} in Figure \ref{fig:zdiff}.
 Overall, there is good agreement between our spectroscopic redshifts and the photometric redshifts from both catalogs.
-We find $71.3\%$ (92 galaxies) of photometric redshifts from \cite{Stefanon_2017} are within $\Delta z < 0.05 (1+z)$, and only $12.4\%$ (16 galaxies) exceed a maximum difference of $\Delta z > 0.15 (1+z)$.
-The median offset of these photometric redshifts (excluding significant outliers, $\Delta z > 0.15 (1+z)$) from our spectroscopic measurements is $\Delta z/(1+z) = 0.013$ with a 1$\sigma$ standard deviation of $0.03$.
-This is similar to the results from the \cite{Finkelstein_2022} catalog, for which $65.1\%$ of the photometric redshifts are within $\Delta z < 0.05 (1+z)$ of the spectroscopic redshift, and $16.3\%$ are significant outliers outside $\Delta z > 0.15 (1+z)$.
-We find the median value of $\Delta z/(1+z)$ to be $0.009$ with a 1$\sigma$ standard deviation of $0.04$ excluding significant outliers.
+We find $71.9\%$ (92 galaxies) of photometric redshifts from \cite{Stefanon_2017} are within $\Delta z < 0.05 (1+z)$, and only $11.7\%$ (15 galaxies) exceed a maximum difference of $\Delta z > 0.15 (1+z)$.
+The median offset of these photometric redshifts from our spectroscopic measurements -- excluding significant outliers, $\Delta z > 0.15 (1+z)$ -- is $\Delta z/(1+z) = 0.013$ with a 1$\sigma$ standard deviation of $0.03$.
+This is similar to the results when comparing to the \cite{Finkelstein_2022} catalog, for which $59.1\%$ of the photometric redshifts are within $\Delta z < 0.05 (1+z)$ of the spectroscopic redshift, and $13.9\%$ are significant outliers outside $\Delta z > 0.15 (1+z)$.
+We find the median value of $\Delta z/(1+z)$ to be $0.02$ with a 1$\sigma$ standard deviation of $0.04$ excluding significant outliers.